bizzytay/Dipole-Field-Map/README.md

 This program will simulate a Dipole Field emitting from a micro-magnetic particle.

-To run ----> pip install -r Requirements.txt
+To install ----> pip install -r Requirements.txt

+To run ----> python Dipole_Field_Map.py